shokiami/GeoKnowr/README.md

 # GeoKnowr

-A GeoGuessr AI.
+A lightweight GeoGuessr AI.

 Created by Sho Kiami and Zach Chapman.

 <br>